vil/H4X-Tools/readme.md

 2. Run `sh setup.sh` in terminal to install the tool.

-To update the tool, run `sh update.sh` if you are on Linux.

-If you are on Windows, run the program as usual (Inside the folder!!!) and run the update option.

-### Only tested on Fedora (35 & 36) and Arch
-But it should work fine on other Linux distros too.

 If it doesnt work, install the dependencies manually and start the application in terminal using `python3 h4xtools.py`.

+To update the tool, run `sh update.sh`.

 ### Windows
 1. Make sure you have [python](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) installed.